Open-Telecoms-Data/ofds-qgis-plugin/buildofdsqgisplugin/README.md

 Create `schema_0_3` directories under both `buildofdsqgisplugin` and `ofdsqgisplugin`

+Copy the Open codelists from the data standard under `buildofdsqgisplugin/schema_0_3/codelists/open`

-Copy all the codelists from the data standard under `buildofdsqgisplugin/schema_0_3/codelists`
+Copy the Closed codelists from the data standard under `buildofdsqgisplugin/schema_0_3/codelists/closed`

 Use CompileToJSONSchema tool ( https://github.com/OpenDataServices/compile-to-json-schema ) to compile one complete schema file: